MatthiasNickles/diff-SAT/README.md

   In Fabrizio Riguzzi, Elena Bellodi, Riccardo Zese (Eds.): Proceedings of the 28th International Conference on Inductive Logic Programming (ILP'18).
 Lecture Notes in Artificial Intelligence (LNAI), Springer, 2018.
 - Matthias Nickles: Distribution-Aware Sampling of Answer Sets.
 In Davide Ciucci, Gabriella Pasi, Barbara Vantaggi (Eds.): Proceedings of the 12th International Conference on
   Scalable Uncertainty Management (SUM'18).
 Lecture Notes in Artificial Intelligence (LNAI), Springer 2018.

+delSAT also furthers ideas from earlier publications where Probabilistic Answer Set Programming was implemented via sampling and counting operations over multiple answer sets, see, e.g.,

+- Matthias Nickles, Alessandra Mileo: A Hybrid Approach to Inference in Probabilistic Non-Monotonic Logic Programming, PLP@ICLP, 2015.

 #### Build and Run ####